leanswift/leanswift.github.io/supplierportal/src/pages/20.1.0/usermanual-supplierportal-user.md

 ## Organization of the Manual

-This manual describes the admin configuration of LeanSwift Supplier Portal for Infor M3 and is meant for the Portal administrator.
+This manual describes the frontend look and feel of LeanSwift Supplier Portal for Infor M3 and is meant for the Portal user(Supplier).

-To view the user manual for Portal Users, click here.
+To view the user manual for Portal admin, [click here.](https://github.com/leanswift/leanswift.github.io/blob/dev/supplierportal/src/pages/20.1.0/usermanual-supplierportal-admin.md)

 ## Architecture